Chapter 9 : Chasing, Seeking, Keeping

 “But — ”

-.
+“But nothing.
+Tomorrow night we’re going over to the Hufflepuffs and we’re all going to have fun.
 Bonnie tipped me off about their little holiday activities, and I hear there are wonderful perks to living near a kitchen.
 By the way, this includes you, Rona.”

 Rona scowled.
 She never liked parties.
 Too often, it involved pretending she was interested in what other people were saying when she would much rather stick to her anti-social tendencies.
 Knowing Hannah’s persistence, however, she knew it was futile to refuse.